adityaaahirwar/My-Cyber-Security-Journey/README.md

 **Day 3 (Sept 3):** Started the Complete Python Course by CodeWithHarry to build a strong programming foundation.
 Completed Chapter 1: Learned about Python Modules, PIP (Package Installer), and how to use Comments effectively for documentation.

+**Day 4 (Sept 4):** Started the Complete Python Course by CodeWithHarry to build a strong programming foundation.
+Completed Chapter 1: Learned about Python Modules, PIP (Package Installer), and how to use Comments effectively for documentation.